icedream/docker-ts3server/README.md

 1. `chown 9999:9999 /path/to/ts3/data`
 2. `chmod 777 /path/to/ts3/data`

+### Note on SHA256 vs SHA384

+For easier maintenance and for the purpose of using an official source, this image switched from checking using SHA384 hashes to checking with SHA256 hashes provided by the TeamSpeak website.
+Originally, SHA384 hashes were used for increased security.

+If you are migrating from an earlier version of the image and are using the `TS3SERVER_SHA384` build argument, it will still work but I strongly recommend using `TS3SERVER_SHA256`, ideally with the hashes provided by TeamSpeak on their official Downloads web page.

+There are currently no plans to remove the SHA384 checking code.

 ## MySQL/MariaDB

 To make TeamSpeak3 store its SQL data to a MySQL or MariaDB instance, you need